chinhdo/txFileManager/README.md

 # Frequently Ased Questions
 ## How do I run tests?

+In a PowerShell/Command window:
+* cd <path to ChinhDo.Transactions.FileManagerTest> folder
+* dotnet test

 In Visual Studio, open Test/Text Explorer and choose Run All Tests (or CTRL-R, A)

 ## Can I reuse instances of TxFileManager?